Programs Selection

 Sometimes student are hosted in an individual room, sometimes in shared rooms.
 It depends on the destination and program.
 However, students of different sex won’t share a room.

 Generally speaking, there won’t be more than 4 years of difference between two children sharing the same room.
-In all programs, host families have no duty to organize activities for the student (students must being their own pocket money).
+In all programs, host families have no duty to organize activities for the student (students must being their own spending money).
 Students must be mature enough to get occupied by themselves.

 We offer programs with a residence accommodation.